deltasource/mihaela-online-learning-platform/README.md

-# Online Learning Platform API
+# Online Learning Platform

-This project is an Online Learning Platform that consists of a React.js frontend built with Vite and a Spring Boot backend API.

-The backend provides endpoints for managing students, instructors, courses, and video content, while the frontend offers a dynamic and responsive user interface for students and instructors.

-The platform allows instructors to create and manage courses, upload videos, and track student progress.
-Students can enroll in courses, access materials, and monitor their learning progress.
+The Online Learning Platform provides a solution for managing and delivering online education.
+Instructors can create courses, upload videos, and track student progress, while students can enroll, access materials, and monitor their learning.
+Built with a React.js frontend using Vite and a Spring Boot backend API, the platform offers a scalable and secure environment for both educators and learners.

 ## Features